steamicc/DapLink-EasyFlash/README.md

   4. Define the timeout mount point waiting (e.g: `10000`), in milliseconds (1000 milliseconds = 1 second)
   5. Push the "Start" button.

-**Pro tips**: All inputs are saved for the next time you will open the tool !
+:bulb: Pro tips: All inputs are saved for the next time you will open the tool !

 ## Process